alibasheer/woo-mpgs/readme.txt

 We are supporting the latest version of the API, However, API version 49 is the most tested version with our plugin

+= I am getting 'invalid request' error =

+Make sure that your Merchant Account currency is the same as your website currency.

 == Screenshots ==

 1. WooCommerce MPGS setting page